common-group/services-core/README.md

 Next load default/demo settings
 `skaffold run -p setup`

-Wait for migrations job to re-run and be succesful, or force start it
+Wait for migrations job to re-run and be succesful, or force start it.
+To check the status of the migration run `kubectl logs job/catarse-migrations`

 Restart catarse:
-`kubectl scale deploy/catarse -replicas=0`
+`kubectl scale deploy/catarse --replicas=0`
-`kubectl scale deploy/catarse -replicas=1`
+`kubectl scale deploy/catarse --replicas=1`